 When you first look at a blog, what is that grabs you (other than the topic and writing)?
-In this post, I wanted to share some tweaks you can make to your blog right now to really make an impact and stand out.
+In this post, we wanted to share some blog tweaks you can make to your blog right now to really make an impact and stand out.

 Where’s your Call to action?
 (CTA)

 CTAs are one of the most commonly forgotten blog components.
-And something, I myself, am guilty of.
-My CTAs are currently in the making.
-I recall a handy piece of advice from a friend in a WordPress workshop: Most people think the next step for visitors to take on their websites is obvious.
+Our CTAs are currently in the making.
+We recall a handy piece of advice from a friend in a WordPress workshop: Most people think the next step for visitors to take on their websites is obvious.
 To visitors, it’s not.
-Your visitors are on your blog because your topic interested them, pull them in further into your website will more compelling, RELATED info.
+Your visitors are on your blog because your topic interested them.
+Pull them in further into your website will more compelling, RELATED info.

 Effective CTAs have these things in common: